-Or should I mention that I have a daughter who’s a photographer, a husband who built a barn, a dog Rosie who sleeps under the covers at night and a lab Lola who begs for four meals a day?
+I have a daughter who’s an artist, a husband who crafts wooden bowls, a spotted dog Rosie who sleeps under the covers at night, and a lab Emma who spends most of her time in the river.

 I write about what I see….how I feel….what I think we should talk about.

 I’ve done humor columns and talk radio shows.
 And in the last seven years have done three one-women plays.
 One on my life, “From Where I Sit”.
 One on aging, “Butter to the Edges”.
 And one covering all the things we never talk about, “There Are Things I Didn’t Tell You”.

 I decided to do a website to put my work out to a wider audience.
 But more importantly I thought it would discipline me to do weekly blogs.
 Sort of like the column I used to do.